Even the roar of an 850-horsepower Ferrari engine couldn’t drown out this idea…

 And that is what I want to talk to you about now…

 The Biggest Change Since I Added Bitcoin in 2016

 Because of this New Order of Money, you must shift some of your capital into nontraditional assets.
 This is why I’ve just made the biggest change in seven years to the asset allocation models we use here at Palm Beach Research Group.

-That’s a bit higher than the long-term average annual return of the S&P 500 of about 9.5%… So even after a great bull market for stocks – we’ve done over 11 times better.
+That’s a bit higher than the average annual return of the S&P 500 of about 9.5%… So even in a great bull market for stocks – we’ve done over 11 times better.

 So to navigate this New Order of Money, I’m revamping my entire asset allocation model to help you outpace inflation… and beat our unmatched track record of outperforming the markets.

 This will mark one of the biggest changes since I added bitcoin to our portfolio in 2016.

 The fact is… times are changing, and we need to change with them.
 By doing so, you’ll be ahead of the curve, which puts you in the position to reclaim the lifestyle you deserve.

 My goal is to help show you a path that can ensure you use this New Order of Money to grow your wealth exponentially outside of stocks and bonds just like the ultra-rich are doing now.